 But a political tsunami has emerged out of our past in the form of the Tea Party, with its ethos reminiscent of rugged individualism and self-reliance.
-That was a dominant force for over a century, but has faded since the New Deal.
-The Tea Party has yet to obtain sufficient traction to forge majorities for new legislation.
-But its influence beyond its numerical strength has created an effective veto of new legislation before the current heavily Republican House of Representatives.
-It has so altered the distribution of votes within Republican Party’s House caucus that the party’s centre has moved closer to the Tea Party.
-Moreover, the heavy House Democratic losses of moderates in 2010 shifted the centre of gravity of their caucus to the left.
+It has yet to obtain sufficient traction to forge majorities for new legislation but its influence beyond its numerical strength has created an effective veto of new legislation before the current heavily Republican House of Representatives.

-The only viable long-term solution appears to be a shift in federal entitlements programmes to defined contribution status.
-The assets of private defined benefit pension plans, confronted with the same economic forces, have already fallen from 67 per cent of private pension plans at the end of 1984 to 37 per cent at the end of last September.
-But the political problems of such a switch can be seen in state and local governments’ attempt to trim public defined pension plans.
+The only viable long-term solution appears to be a shift in federal entitlements programmes to defined contribution status, but the political problems of such a switch can be seen in state and local governments’ attempt to trim public defined pension plans.
 Public sector unions have fought mightily to avoid having their pensions shrink, as they have in the private sector.

-I do not pretend to be able to forecast how this will turn out, but we face a true revolution, not so much in the streets but in the fundamental choices we will have to make to secure our fiscal future.
+We now face a true revolution, not so much in the streets but in the fundamental choices we will have to make to secure our fiscal future.
 Arithmetic demands it.
 Continue reading »